Student Standards of Conduct & Disciplinary Process

 b.
 Removal from course(s) that does not result in suspension from the College;

 c.
 Suspension: Temporary removal from the College for a definite period of time and/or until stated conditions have been met.
 If necessary to ensure a safe and supportive learning environment, in order to gain re-entry to the College, a student’s agreement to complete post-suspension terms may be required.
 Suspensions may exceed one semester.
-A student who is suspended may not enter College property without permission from the Dean or Associate Dean of Student Affairs, and further loses all privileges to participate in any College activities or organizations; and
+A student who is suspended may not enter College property without permission from the Dean of Student Affairs, and further loses all privileges to participate in any College activities or organizations; and

 d.
 Expulsion: Permanent separation from the College.
 A student receiving disciplinary expulsion is permanently prohibited from enrolling in classes at the College.
 This shall be noted in the student’s permanent record, and a permanent bar to enrollment will be imposed.